dquesnelle/812-Final-Assignment/README.md

 2. The MView program was used to produce visualizations in [figure1.html](https://aakanx.github.io/temp/figure1.html) and [figure2.html](https://aakanx.github.io/temp/figure2.html)

 ### Part 3: Calculating the distance matrix and contructing a phylogenetic tree
+1. take the out.fasta file and filter out sequences with >60% identity to create DMinput.fasta
+2. use DMinput.fasta to calculate the distance matrix and construct and phylogenetic tree using distance_matrix_and_tree.r
+3. output after running distance_matrix_and_tree.r will be a folder with four pdfs: DistMat(indel).pdf, DistMat(JC69&K80&K81&TN93).pdf, and DistMat(TS&TV).pdf to show the distance matrix and Rplots.pdf to show the phylogenetic tree